Charge Cards vs. Credit Cards: What’s the Difference?

 What Is the Purpose of a Charge Card?

 A charge card can serve different purposes.
 You may consider getting one if you’re motivated to pay off your balances in full every month and if you wish to minimize the possibility of accumulating debt.
-Business owners who need to make large purchases and require flexible credit limits might benefit from charge cards.
+Business owners who need to make large purchases and require flexible credit limits might benefit from charge cards for business use.

 Issuers of such cards report your payments to credit bureaus.
 When you get a charge card in the name of your business and make your payments on time, they appear in your business credit file.
 This helps build your business’s credit history.